leoseguin/machine-learning/README.md

 ![Graph of training and validation loss](graphs/hid_size-embed_size.png)

 The final trained model is then saved in the current folder under the name `translation_model.pt`.

-## TODO :
-1. try some translation usages (compare with Google Translate and/or DeepL)